GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - Impossible to Possible to Probable to Functional to Perfect
 - Build with detail, but feel the dream.
 Head in the clouds, feet on the ground, heart at hand.
 - Construct life like a story but live it like a dream.
 - [Strategy](https://en.wikipedia.org/wiki/Strategy).
 I.e. Look ahead a bit.
-Win then cut.
+Win then cut (instead of just striking hoping to win).
 Go.
 Rapier.
 - [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs).
 Starting with more basic needs
     - Physiological
     - Safety